-Missing teeth can make simple things feel hard—like eating, smiling, or speaking clearly.
+Missing teeth can make simple things like eating, smiling, or speaking clearly feel hard.
 Dental implants are a strong, natural-looking way to replace missing teeth and help you feel like yourself again.
-At Dr. Firas Marouf’s dental practice in Winter Springs, FL, we help patients understand their options and choose a plan that fits their goals, health needs, and budget.

-What are Dental Implants?
+What Are Dental Implants?

 Dental implants are not the same as dentures or bridges that sit on top of the gums.
 Implants are placed in the jaw and are designed to become part of your smile.
 This is why many people choose implants when they want a secure, long-term tooth replacement.